Code Generation with Super Scaffolding

 Scaffolding images with Cloudinary

-When you scaffold your model you need to include a string where Cloudinary can store a reference to the image.
+When you scaffold your model a string is generated where Cloudinary can store a reference to the image.

 rake db:migrate